Everyday urban sociology

 As Rath et al. (2017) demonstrated in their study of this area, many interests were in stake and many arguments were exchanged.
 But one is particularly interesting.
 It is related to the fact that Zeedijk/Nieuwmarkt is an inherent part of the famous ‘historic urban ensemble of the canal district of Amsterdam’.
 The 350-year old heritage architecture is of key importance for Amsterdam’s economy.
 (Its cultural significance was underlined by its inscription on the UNESCO World Heritage List in 2010).
 As an official explained, it is inappropriate or even irresponsible to add a gate or other ‘exotic’ street furniture to such a precious historic landscape.

-Of course, the local authorities could have visited other world cities such as Toronto to explore the subtle ways in which the area could have been marked, but such an idea was not seriously considered.
+The local authorities could have visited other world cities such as Toronto to explore the subtle ways in which the area could have been marked, but such an idea was never seriously considered.
+This suggests that they really cared about the ‘maintenance of an ‘authentic’ historic landscape.
 But why then did the authorities agree to promote a Winter Wonderland in the same area?
 At least, there have never been any objections against the display of strings of electric lights and other ‘winter decorations’ during the Christmas season, a fact that suggests a double standard.

 Incidentally, the municipality eventually gave in and did put up street signs written in traditional Chinese characters (2005).
 They are a small but official acknowledgement of the Chinese presence, approximately one-foot long.